CHILD PROTECTION POLICY FOR CLAVERING PRIMARY SCHOOL

 Any member of staff, volunteer or visitor to the school who receives a disclosure or allegation of abuse, or suspects that abuse may have occurred must report it immediately to the designated safeguarding lead (or, in their absence, the deputy designated safeguarding lead).

-The telephone referral to the Family Operations Hub will be confirmed in writing within 48 hours with the Children and Families Request for Support form .
+The telephone referral to the Family Operations Hub will be confirmed in writing within 48 hours with the Children and Families Request for Support form. form.
 Essential information will include the pupil’s name, address, date of birth, family composition, the reason for the referral, whether the child’s parents are aware of the referral plus any other relevant information or advice given.

-The school will always undertake to share an intention to refer a child to Children’s Social Care with the parents or carers, unless to do so could place the child at greater risk of harm or impede a criminal investigation.
-It may be necessary to seek advice from the Family Operations Hub and/ or Essex Police in making decisions about when it is appropriate to share information with parents/ carers.
+Wherever possible, the school will share any safeguarding concerns, or an intention to refer a child to Children’s Social Care, with parents or carers.
+However, we will not do so where it is felt that to do so could place the child at greater risk of harm or impede a criminal investigation.
+On occasions, it may be necessary to seek advice from the Children and Families Hub and / or Essex Police in making decisions about when it is appropriate to share information with parents / carers.

 If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, the staff member concerned should press for re-consideration of the case with the designated safeguarding lead.